 If you are a non-EU student and subject to tuition fees, you can usually apply for a scholarship from the university at the same time when you are applying for admission.

-- Applications for university master's programmes are made between late November/early December and mid/late January.
+Applications for bachelor’s and master’s programmes are submitted at Studyinfo.fi between late November and mid January.

 Some degree programmes may also have additional application periods outside the main application window.
 For example, some individual degree programmes may use so-called separate application, or some may offer a January study start option, to which applications would usually be open in September.
 More information on application periods is available at Studyinfo.fi.

 For detailed advice on your application, get in touch with the Admissions Services of the university or university of applied sciences (UAS) you are applying to.

 When applying for bachelor’s programmes, you usually need to hold such school-leaving certificates that make you eligible to apply for higher education in your home country.
 When applying to a Finnish HEI, you will need your upper secondary school certificates, even if you have completed some higher education studies after that.

 For master’s level admissions, you need to have completed a university-level bachelor’s degree, or equivalent.

 The eligibility requirements may vary from one degree programme to another, so remember to check the details with the university you are interested in.
-For example, if you are an eligible applicant, you may be required to complete an entrance exam or an interview.
+For example, if you are an eligible applicant, you may additionally be required to complete an entrance exam or an interview.